thaleskaua66/RetroAchievements-Discord-RPC-Improved/README.md

 - A first button that redirects to the user's RA profile. _(Don't worry, I made an option to turn this off)_
 - If the username display is turned off, the first button will have the link of the RetroAchievements website instead.
 - A second button that redirects to the current game info inside the RetroAchievements website.
-- Discord's Rich Presence will get cleared when you quit the game within 2 minutes (default). _(You can modify this duration in `config.ini` file)_
+- Discord's Rich Presence will get cleared after you stopped playing for 5 minutes (default). _(You can modify this duration inside the `config.ini` file)_
 - Optimized game title.
 - Optimized game status.